 Check out the views at Vallone Dei Mulin

 One of the best things to do in Sorrento is see this abandoned mill.
-Vallone Dei Mulin is nicknamed the lost valley.
+Vallone Dei Mulin is nicknamed the Lost Valley.
 Deep in a lush and overgrown valley is a complex of mills that appear trapped in time.
 A few minutes north of Piazzo Tasso lies a bridge that provides surreal views of the spectacular mill buildings that disappear on the valley floor.

 The unique mill results from two rivers that join in the deep valley for an extreme humidity environment that is the perfect habitat for an abundance of unique vegetation.
 At over 700 years old, the stone mills and their attraction have captivated travelers for 200 years!